GSTT-CIDR/network_hub/docs/clinical_interpretation.md

 # Service evaluation report SOP

 !!!
 Note
-    Please reference use of this method in any presentation or publication as [Unified metagenomic method for rapid detection of bacteria, fungi and viruses in clinical samples | Research Square which is currently going through journal review process.
-Work conducted during development and evaluation of metagenomics protocols are published in Baldan R et al J Infect.
-2021 83:167.
-Charalampous T et al Genome Medicine 2021 13:182  Charalampous T et al Am J Resp Crit Care Med.
-2024 209:164-174.
+    Please reference use of this method in any presentation or publication as:

+    Alcolea-Medina, A., Alder, C., Snell, L.B. et al. Unified metagenomic method for rapid detection of microorganisms in clinical samples.
+Commun Med 4, 135 (2024). https://doi.org/10.1038/s43856-024-00554-3

 !!! danger "Important"
     **Risk assessment for handling respiratory samples needs to be performed by each laboratory.**